-A student can apply to transfer to the "with a year in industry" variant of their degree at any time up, normally up to the end of Stage 1, if a suitable placement can be obtained.
-A student on any "with a year in industry" route who does not obtain a placement, who does not complete or is deemed otherwise to have failed the placement is transferred to the standard variant.
+A student can apply to transfer to the "with a year in industry" variant of their degree at any time up o the end of Stage 2, if a suitable placement can be obtained.
+A student on any "with a year in industry" route who does not obtain a placement, who does not complete or is deemed otherwise to have failed the placement, is transferred to the standard variant.

-On successful completion of stage 1, a student may transfer between MEng in Computer Science with Artificial Intelligence and MEng in Computer Science with Embedded Systems Engineering.
+On successful completion of Stage 1, a student may transfer between MEng in Computer Science with Embedded Systems Engineering and MEng in Computer Science, BEng in Computer Science with Embedded Systems Engineering.